typedb/typedb/docs/pages/docs/11-examples/java-api-example.md

 theMarriage.attribute(marriageDate);
 ```

-## Querying the Knowledge Base Using GraknTx
+## Querying the Knowledge Graph Using GraknTx

 The `runSampleQueries()` method shows how to run a simple query using the `GraknTx` API.
 For example, take the query "What are the instances of type person?".
 In Graql, this is simply: